DanielMehlig/ev-mileage-and-lifetime/README.md

-# Improving electric vehicle mileage and lifetime reinforce lifecycle emission benefits
+# Real-world mileage and survival of electric vehicles in Britain and implications for lifecycle emissions
 ### Overview

-This repository contains the code and data processing workflows for "Improving electric vehicle mileage and lifetime reinforce lifecycle emission benefits".
+This repository contains the code and data processing workflows for "Real-world mileage and survival of electric vehicles in Britain and implications for lifecycle emissions".
 The analysis uses the MOT testing data alongside vehicle specifications to analyze the real-world usage patterns, lifespans, and lifecycle greenhouse gas emissions of different vehicle types in Britain's fleet.

 ---